 Selected Topics in Afro-American Literature

-Pre-1800 course (two course)6
+Pre-1800 course (two courses)6

-You may take one (only) Shakespeare course:
+You may take only one Shakespeare course:

 Shakespearean Drama